The Dragon's Blood: Plot

 The dying Siegland reaches the house of the dwarf Mime, begging him to raise her baby, called Sigfried, and giving him in custody the sword of Sigfried's father.

 Years later, the grown up Siegfried leaves in search of the treasure of the Nibelungs, and kills a dragon thanks to his invincible sword.
 Bathing in its blood, the resulting almost invulnerability makes him the bravest fighter of his time.
 He discovers a magic ring and obtains Alberich's magic hat, which can make him invisible.
 He then goes to the court of the King Gunther of Burgund, where he wins the tournament for the hand of the beautiful princess Kriemhild, but finds an implacable opponent in Hagen von Tronje, who was defeated by him in a duel.

 Thanks to his magic hat, Siegfried helps Gunther to subjugate the beautiful Brunhild, the queen of Iceland, and to make her Gunther's wife.
 However, after she learns of his tricks, Brunhild rejects Gunther and swears revenge against Siegfried.
 Hagen, meanwhile on Brunhild's side, discovers Siegfried's secret from Kriemhild: he has a vulnerable spot on his shoulder.
 He manages to kill Siegfried during a hunting trip, but he perishes as well in the collapsing grotto, while trying to get hold of the treasure.
 Upon learning of her involuntary role in Siegfried's death, Brunhild commits suicide.

 Cast

 Production

-Dragon's Blood giant dragon was one of the earliest creatures created by special effects artist Carlo Rambaldi.
-Rambaldi would alter be responsible for the special effects on King Kong (1976) and E.T.
+Dragon's Bloods giant dragon was one of the earliest creatures created by special effects artist Carlo Rambaldi.
+Rambaldi would later be responsible for the special effects on King Kong (1976) and E.T.
 (1982).